yunerzxy/parallel_computing/README.md

 # Parallel Computing - HPC, Frameworks, ALgorithms, and Techniques
-Repo for Parallel Computing using supercomputer Cori.
-A C repo, not a Ruby one ;)

 What's NERSC
 National Energy Research Scientific Computing Center,(part of Lawrence Berkeley National Laboratory in Berkeley, CA) a high performance scientific computing center.
 NERSC provides High Performance Computing and Storage facilities and has about 6,000 active user accounts from across the U.S. and internationally.